fluxcd/flux/site/helm-operator.md

 kubectl -n weave logs deployment/flux-helm-operator -f
 ```

-Note that the above instructions are assuming that Tiller is deployed in the `kube-system` namespace without TLS.
+**Note:** that the above instructions are assuming that Tiller is deployed in the `kube-system` namespace without TLS.